 The Company sells its compounded formulations to a large number of customers.
-There were no customers who comprised more than 10% of the Company's total pharmacy sales for the year ended December 31, 2019 and 2018.
+There were no customers who comprised more than 10% of the Company's total pharmacy sales for the years ended December 31, 2020 and 2019.

 The Company receives its active pharmaceutical ingredients from three main suppliers.
-These suppliers collectively accounted for 73% of active pharmaceutical ingredient purchases during the year ended December 31, 2019, and 51% during the year ended December 31, 2018.
+These suppliers collectively accounted for 77% of active pharmaceutical ingredient purchases during the year ended December 31, 2020, and 73% during the year ended December 31, 2019.